Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Phụ nữ Việt NamBáo Phụ nữ Việt Nam31/07/2025

-She was the first woman to serve as president of a major US bank and helped guide the country's economy through difficult times.
+She was the first woman to hold the position of chair of a major American bank and helped steer the country's economy through challenging times.

 Mary Gindhart was born in New Jersey (USA) and was the eldest of four children.
-She married for the first time at the age of 19 to a member of an influential family, but her husband died shortly afterwards.
+She married for the first time at age 19 to a man from an influential family, but her husband died shortly afterward.

 Người phụ nữ phá vỡ